HangMoon

 It has been a little more than a year since I bought an apartment in Helsinki.
 It was a learning experience for me, because as a non-native Finnish speaker, the whole process was quite overwhelming.
 My partner and I had the idea of buying the apartment in early October 2023, and we got the keys in the middle of December 2023.
 So it took about 2 months to research and see all the apartments, to negotiate and move into the dream home.

 I usually categorize housing in Finland into 3 simple types: detached houses - omakotitalo, row houses - rivitalo, and apartments - kerrostalo (okay there are more types but please google to find out the details).
 Since I purchased an apartment, this post focuses only on the process of buying apartments in Finland.
-Note that in Finland you don't buy the apartment then "own" it but you are buying shares in the housing company.
+Note that in Finland you don't buy the apartment then "own" it but you are

 In this post, I’m sharing everything I can remember about buying my first home in Finland.
 I’ve organized it in the order I wish I had followed, as advice to my past self if I could go back in time.